 • The starting position sitting on a chair, the back should be kept straight, pressed to the back, hands along the trunk.
 They inhale, on exhalation they make a slope to the side, sliding their hands down.
 Repeat in the other direction.

-Physical exercises of this complex perform5-6 times, it is necessary to follow the depth and rhythm of breathing, the duration of exhalation is 2-3 times greater than the inspiration.
-There are special author's methods of breathing exercises with bronchial asthma.
-The most famous of them are the gymnastics of KP Buteyko and AN Strelnikova.
-To master them, especially Buteyko's gymnastics, is better under the supervision of an experienced instructor.
-These exercises are mainly aimed at improving the mechanics of breathing.
-Not only exercise can improve the drainage function of the bronchi - this is promoted by special breathing trainers, for example, Frolov's simulator.
-Contraindication for respiratory gymnastics with asthma is only asthmatic status.
-Even a severe exacerbation of the disease should not be an obstacle to the available physical activity.
-As you know, in intensive care units and intensive care hospitals, after removing the patient from a life-threatening condition, they begin to "activate", starting with breathing exercises.
-Naturally, it is necessary to do this under the supervision of a physician and an experienced LFK instructor. complex of LUTS in asthma
+Physical exercises of this complexperform 5-6 times, it is necessary to monitor the depth and rhythm of breathing, the duration of exhalation is 2-3 times longer than inhalation.
+There are special author's methods of breathing exercises for bronchial asthma.
+The most famous of them are the gymnastics of K. P. Buteyko and A. N. Strelnikova.
+It is better to master them, especially Buteyko gymnastics, under the supervision of an experienced instructor.
+These physical exercises are aimed mainly at improving the mechanics of breathing.
+Not only physical education can improve the drainage function of the bronchi - this is facilitated by special breathing simulators, for example, the Frolov simulator.
+The only contraindication for breathing exercises for asthma is asthmatic status.
+Even a severe exacerbation of the disease should not be an obstacle to accessible physical activity.
+As is known, in the intensive care units and intensive care units of hospitals, after removing the patient from a life-threatening condition, they begin "activation", starting with breathing exercises.
+Naturally, this should be done under the supervision of a doctor and an experienced exercise therapy instructor.complex of LUTS in asthma

 An approximate set of exercises for exacerbation of the disease and sparing semi-fast treatment